tradinghours/docs.tradinghours.com/src/3.x/endpoints/market-status.md

 - Activate trading algorithms when markets open
 - Detect market holidays and half-days

-::: tip Note
+::: tip Attribution
-This API takes previously-scheduled holidays and half-days into account but does **not** factor in circuit breakers or halts.
+Attribution to TradingHours.com, including a clearly visible link, is required when displaying data provided by the Market Status API within your website or application.
 :::

 ### Visualization Examples